Iron ore futures extend losses over rising China COVID cases

 In Brazil, daily average exports of iron ore in the first third of November were tracking above year-ago levels, while in Australia, bulk export terminal Port Hedland just set a record for flows in the month of October, the note added.

+Japan's crude steel output fell 10.6% in October from a year earlier to 7.35 million tonnes, the Japan Iron and Steel Federation said.

-Asian share markets mostly rose on Wednesday but oil and the dollar slipped as rising COVID-19 cases in China raised fears of fresh lockdowns that could slow the reopening of the world's second-largest economy.
+Asian share markets were mostly in positive territory despite the rising COVID-19 cases in mainland China leaving investors uncertain over how much the fresh outbreaks could slow the reopening of the world's second-largest economy.
 MKTS/GLOB

-Investors are keenly waiting for the release of the U.S. Federal Reserve minutes from its November policy meeting due later on Wednesday, as they look for any hints for the pace of future interest rate hikes.

-The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 gained 0.1%, wire rod SWRcv1 edged higher by 0.4%, while stainless steel SHSScv1 dipped 0.2%, and hot-rolled coil SHHCcv1 inched lower by 0.1%.
+The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 dipped 0.1%, stainless steel SHSScv1 fell 0.5%, while hot-rolled coil SHHCcv1 traded flat, and wire rod SWRcv1 inched higher by 0.1%.

 (Reporting by Matthew Chye; Editing by Savio D'Souza)